 Their showing was however underwhelming.
 They beat Uruguay and Tunisia in group play but fell to South Africa, Argentina and Russia.
 A win over Hong Kong in the Bowl Quarters was followed by a tame loss to Italy in the bowl semis.

 Bill Githinji was long gone as Kenya Head Coach, Gordon Anampiu, Edward Rombo and Frenchman Christophe Rouchaleou had all handled the side before the Kenya Rugby Union settled on former skipper Benjamin Ayimba to take over the team, assisted by former players Felix Ochieng as Assistant Coach and Oscar Osir as team manager.
-This marked the rise and rise of Kenya.

 Players such as Victor Oduor, Lavin Asego, Humphrey Kayange and Collins Injera had burst onto the limelight as Kenya became a tough nut to crack on the IRB Sevens Circuit, securing successive top ten finishes in the seasons since Ayimba’s appointment.
 They went into the 2009 World Cup in Dubai off a series of strong displays.
 They were no longer the minnows that they were when they made their debut eight years ago in Argentina.
 This was a side that could beat anybody on a good day.
 Dennis Mwanja would again miss out on the world cup, the knee injury returning to haunt him after stellar form in the intervening years.